 In Drinker, the Court held that the pendent placement is the IEP currently functioning when the IDEA "stay put" provision is actually invoked.
 Drinker, 78 F.3d above at 867.
-By definition this would include the "last agreed upon placement" that was functioning at the time that the controversy arose.
 However, in this case, there was no IEP currently functioning at the time the dispute arose or at the time that "stay put" was invoked.
-There had been an IEP for Student in first and second grade, but these were prior to the evaluation of March 2015, and these were not functioning at all on the first school day of the 2015-2016 school year, because the parties agreed to place Student in the School on that day.
-Moreover, the Charter did not agree to any of the private IEPs generated by the School for the 2016-2017 and 2017-2018 school years: it had no part in their preparation and indeed knew nothing about them on this record.
-Therefore, I conclude that there was no agreed upon IEP functioning at the time that stay-put was invoked with the Parents' filing for due process and Parents' subsequent motion for a declaration of stay-put placement in this matter.
+There had been an IEP for Student in first grade, but in December of that year the parties agreed to alter the placement from the Charter's regular education classroom with supplemental services to placement in full time life skills support in the specialized setting of the School.
+From Student's admission to the School in December 2015 to the day of hearing in this matter, there was no communication between Parent and the Charter about Student's education.
+The Charter had no part in preparing the private IEPs established by the School.
+Therefore, I conclude that there was no agreed upon IEP functioning at the time that stay-put was invoked with the Parent's filing for due process and Parent's subsequent motion for a declaration of stay-put placement in this matter.

 Where there is no currently functioning IEP, the pendent placement is the "operative placement under which the child is actually receiving instruction at the time the dispute arises."
 Drinker, 78 F.3d above at 867.
 The evidence is more than preponderant that, for Student, that placement was the School.
-Therefore, I conclude that the School and its full-time life skills support program was the Student's pendent placement.
+Therefore, I conclude that the School and its full-time life support program was the Student's pendent placement.

 Although placement is a service, not a location, the location of that service can be part of the pendent placement where the location has a significant impact upon the child's educational experience.
 R.B. v.
 Mastery Charter Sch., 762 F. Supp.
 2d 745, 757, 760-761 (E.D.
 Pa.
 2010).
 The touchstone of the inquiry is whether or not the change in location will affect in some significant way the child's learning experience.
 R.B., 762 F. Supp.
 2d above at 757.
-I find that changing the location of Student's placement at this time would affect Student's educational experience in drastic ways, ways that would risk serious harm to Student's education and social and emotional wellbeing.
+I find that changing the location of Student's placement at this time would affect Student's educational experience by triggering regression in Student's classroom behavior skills.
+This would lead to further reduction in Student's rate of learning in the life skills program, and Student would fall further behind Student's same age peers.
 Therefore I conclude that the Student's pendent placement is full time life skills support at the School.